 The doctrine of Irresistible Grace is summed up in that grace is offered exclusively to the elect, and as a result, the elect will come when called.
 The exclusivity is founded on the premise that the elect alone deserves it.
 While the elect will certainly accept God’s gift of grace, Scripture doesn’t support the proposition that grace is offered exclusively to the elect.

 My look at the previous two letters of the TULIP (Unconditional Election and Limited Atonement) led to the conclusion that election and predestination were based on the rubric of primary casualty.
 Since God knows every act and every potentiality of every person, out of His providence and love He places each individual in their desired positions.
-The one’s who will be saved, (i.e. the elect) are ushered into the required circumstances, while the non-elect are also placed in their desired circumstances.
 It’s important to note that God never wills for the existence of the non-elect nor is it the case that He wishes or creates their rejection.
 The focal point of predestination is love, both to the elect and non-elect.

 Moreover, after grace is enacted, it must be responded to in like manner.
 Grace, or more accurately, gratitude, was the expected response of grace given.
-Favor must be met with favor, and etc. To deny this was to deny God’s grace and sufficiency and to be cut off from God’s favor.
+Favour must be met with favour, and etc. To deny this was to deny God’s grace and sufficiency and to be cut off from God’s favour.

-This is the very definition of Biblical faith, that of loyalty to one who has proven Himself to be loyal.
-It refers to our trust in one who has shown Himself dependable and to act accordingly.
+This is the very definition of Biblical faith (pistis), that of loyalty to one who has proven Himself to be loyal.
+It refers to our trust in one who has shown Himself dependable and to act accordingly as reliable servants.

 This brings a whole new light to a common text used to support the Calvinist view, Ephesians 2:8-9,

 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”